Greenhouse Gas Reporting Program

 Transportation fuel suppliers report GHG emissions based on the information they already submit to the Washington Department of Licensing (DOL).
 The only organizations that must report are those with active fuel tax licenses that supply enough applicable fuels to meet or exceed 10,000 metric tons of CO2 per year.

-Calculate your emissions using the Transportation Fuel Supplier Emissions Calculation Tool (this is a Microsoft Excel file).Reporting
+Calculate your emissions using the Transportation Fuel Supplier Emissions Calculation Tool (excel).Reporting

-Submit a report signature form and mail it to Ecology by November 30, 2013.
+Submit a report signature form and mail it to Ecology.
 Instructions are on the form.

 Contact: Neil Caudill